raphaelcristal/Lisp-REPL/README.md

 ```
 ### Exceptions ###

-The interpreter throws serveral exceptions:
+The interpreter throws several exceptions:

 *"reference to undefined identifier: `<identifier>`"*
 There was no variable with the identifier `<identifier>`